google/osv-scanner/docs/README.md

 ## Contributing to the docs
 Documentation contributions are welcome!

+OSV-Scanner docs are splic between the `current` folder and the `working_docs` folder.
+Docs within the `current` folder reflect the current state of OSV-Scanner.
+Docs within `working_docs` may include features and options that are not available in the currently released version of OSV-Scanner.

-Contributors should make changes to the documentation in [working docs](working_docs/).
+Contributors should make changes to the documentation in the[working docs](working_docs/) directory.
+Maintainers will copy text from `working_docs` into `current` as neccesary to keep the `current` docs up-to-date.

 See [CONTRIBUTING.md](../CONTRIBUTING.md) for contribution guidelines.